How To Use Nutrition As A Coping Strategy For Stress Relief

 Practicing Mindful Eating

 Stress relief starts with becoming mindful of our eating habits.
 Practicing mindful eating is an important way to alleviate stress while creating a healthy relationship with food.
+Mindful snacking and mindful cooking are two great ways to incorporate mindfulness into your nutritional routine.

 Incorporating Stress-Relieving Activities